wavefrontHQ/docs/pages/doc/logging_logs_chart.md

         Columns to Show in Table
       </td>
       <td markdown="span">
         Each log has required attributes, standard attributes, and custom tags.
 We tokenize the values of these attributes and tags so that you can filter and search logs.
 For more details, see [Log Attributes](logging_overview.html#log-attributes).
-Select the tags you want to see the values in a new column.
+Select the tags for which you want to see  see information in new columns.
       </td>
     </tr>
     </tbody>
     </table>
-1. on the top right, click **Save**.
+1. On the top right, click **Save**.
 1. Specify the dashboard in which you want to insert the chart or create a new dashboard.

 <a id="view_logs_on_the_logs_table_chart">
 <p><span style="font-size: medium; font-weight: 600">View Logs on the Chart</span></p>

-Once the chart is on a dashboard, you can:
+Once the chart is in a dashboard, you can:

 ![An annotated screenshot of the logs table chart.](images/logging_logs_chart_features.png)
 * Search for keywords or phrases.
-You only get results for the data on the logs chart table.
+You only get results for the data in the logs chart table.
 * You only see the first 50 logs.
-To see more logs, click the vertical ellipsis on the top-right corner of the chart and select **Logs (Beta)**.
+To see more logs, click the ellipsis icon in the top-right corner of the chart and select **Logs (Beta)**.
 * If you want to drill into a specific log, right-click the row on the table, and click **Logs (Beta)**.
-The tags on the log you selected carry over to the Log Browser as filters, and you see all the logs with the same filters.
+The tags on the log you selected carry over to the Logs Browser as filters, and you see all the logs with the same filters.
 * If you want to see a specific log message while you troubleshoot and examine the other charts in the dashboard:
   * Press **Shift** + **p** to pin the log message to the chart.
-  * To close the logs detail pop-up, click the **x** on the top right corner.
+  * To close the logs detail pop-up, click the **x** in the top right corner.
 * If you want to copy a log message,  press **Shift** + **c**.

 {% include note.html content="The [time window](ui_examine_data.html#set-the-time-window) determines how often the charts in a dashboard refresh.
 For the logs chart table, the chart reloads every 30 seconds for all time windows." %}